January 25, 2012

 King was assassinated on April 4, 1968 — the one year anniversary of his “Beyond Vietnam” speech at the Riverside Church.

 For years after King’s death, Pepper assumed, as most people did, that Ray was guilty.
 But, in late 1977, he was asked by prominent civil rights leader Ralph Abarnathy to accompany him to Ray’s prison to interrogate him.
 Pepper (a lawyer) agreed, but said he needed time to get up to speed with the case.
-The following summer, the two did travel to the prison, and Pepper spent five hours questioning him.
-“I put him really through a rather rigorous, painful time.”
+The following summer, the two did travel to the prison, and Pepper spent five hours questioning the man accused of murdering Dr. Martin Luther King, Jr. “I put him really through a rather rigorous, painful time.”

 “After the interview… Abernathy and I became convinced that he was not the shooter,” Pepper would later explain.
 “We didn’t know what other role he might have played.
 But it was clear he was not the assassin of Martin Luther King.
 This guy couldn’t have done that.
 But he raised so many questions that I had never heard raised before, that had never been answered, that I decided I would begin to go into Memphis and talk to some people, become familiar with the terrain and the crime scene and see if I could get some answers to those questions.”